treyz1999-lgtm/CardGamePlus/docs/database.md

 Purchasable Effects are defined once inside `effect_templates.py`.

-The Shop stores only the template key that identifies which templates a User has unlocked.
+The Shop stores only the template key identifying which Effect templates a User has permanently unlocked.

-Custom Cards may freely reuse any unlocked template without purchasing it again.
+Custom Cards may reuse any unlocked template without purchasing it again.

 ---

-## Runtime Objects
+## Runtime Reconstruction

-Runtime models are reconstructed by the service layer whenever a game begins.
+Runtime gameplay objects are reconstructed by the Service Layer whenever gameplay begins.

-This allows the GameEngine to operate entirely on Python objects without any dependency on SQLAlchemy or the database.
+This allows the GameEngine to operate entirely on Python objects without any dependency on SQLAlchemy.

+---

+## Active Games

+Games are never persisted.

+Each authenticated User may have one active GameEngine instance stored in memory by the GameService.

+Once a game ends, the runtime GameEngine is discarded.

 ---